Confunius/EcoFashion-Hub/README.md

 Order Status & History | | | ✔️
 Account Deletion | | | ✔️
 Payment Methods | | | ✔️

+This is the updated markdown table with the additional responsibilities for Wei Heng.
 Note: ✔️ represents the responsibilities handled by each team member.

 ### Wei Heng - The Product Maestro